Eoin-Murphy/New-Library-Frontend/README.md

 - Initially just set up a bare-bones Spring Boot App.
 - Decided to use H2 in memory database for persistence.
 - Defined a Book and Student entities.
-- Main application pre-populates Student & Book tables with dummy data.
 - Added debug controller to verify entities are persisted:
+- Debug controller populates Student & Book tables with dummy data when this endpoint is called:

+`curl --request GET --url http://localhost:8080/api/debug/initDb`

+- Debug controller clears all tables when this endpoint called:

+`curl --request GET --url http://localhost:8080/api/debug/initDb`

+- These endpoints return the lists of current books/students respectively

 `curl --request GET --url http://localhost:8080/api/debug/books`